matthewarmstr/ECS-171-Project/README.md

 ![image](https://github.com/matthewarmstr/ECS-171-Project/assets/130258852/be5c4554-28c0-46c5-bcbf-5d1b2e8f865a)

 After adjusting the initial model structure to accommodate the reduced number of output classes (27 instead of 34), running K-fold cross-validation with 10 folds on the new model resulted in an average accuracy score of 76.6% (~1.67% better than the initial model) and an average MSE of 1.59% (~0.266% lower than the initial model).
+This small improvement indicates that the overall model performance would generally increase with the removal of the intrusion classes that are extremely undersampled.

 # Conclusion